 Weight: 45 to 80 pounds

-Physical Characteristics: Medium to large build with a shiny coat that is straight, or wavy with feathering on the ears, chest, legs, and tail; coat is characteristically black with tan markings
+Physical Characteristics: Medium to large build; shiny coat that is straight or wavy with feathering on the ears, chest, legs, and tail; coat is characteristically black with tan markings

 03 of 04

-Smaller in stature than the Gordon setter and Irish setter, the English setter stands out for its freckled coat and pleasant demeanor.
-The white coat has either orange or black markings (referred to as ‘belton’) or may be tri-color in appearance.
-Good looks and good temperament aside, this breed has been developed to excel in setting and retrieving upland game birds.
+Smaller in stature than the Gordon and Irish setters, the English setter stands out for its freckled coat and pleasant demeanor.
+Its white base coat has either orange or black markings (referred to as "belton"), or it can be tricolor in appearance.
+Good looks and temperament aside, this breed has been developed to excel in setting and retrieving game birds.